 - The Digital Library of Classic Protestant Texts (CPT) – containing 1200 significant texts from the 16th and 17th centuries

 - A selection of books via ProQuest and EBSCO

-Access to electronic resources are available on-site.
-Electronic resources (e-books and e-journals) are accessible offsite by students and staff.
+Access to electronic resources are available both on and off site.
 Please see our Guides for more information.

 There is a limited but growing collection of CDs and DVDs available for loan in areas from archaeology to preaching to church history.

 The library has a collection of 50 original volumes published by the Parker Society in the 19th century “for the publication of the Works of the Fathers and Early Writers of the Reformed English Church” in Britain.
 These cannot be removed from the library.
 The collection does not include the miscellaneous items, Poetry (1845), Christian Prayers and Holy Meditations (1842), Private Prayers during Elizabeth I (1851) and Liturgies & Prayers during Elizabeth I (1847) except for the Two Liturgies 1549 & 1552 (1844).

 Trinity Library values book donations.
 Please see our Donation Policy for more information, prior to making a donation.